 12 injured in suicide attack on FC vehicle in Nowshera

-At least 12 people, included six security forces' personnel, were injured in a suicide blast apparently targeting a Frontier Corps vehicle in Nowshera on Thursday.
+At least 12 people, included six security forces personnel, were injured in a suicide blast apparently targeting an FC vehicle in Nowshera on Thursday.

 District Police Officer Shahzad Nadeem Bukhari, confirming the number of wounded, said that a suicide attacker on a motorbike detonated explosives near a security forces vehicle at Kutchehry Chowk.
 The FC vehicle, he said, was travelling from Rawalpindi to Peshawar at the time of the attack.